sleak-lbl/weekly-emails/items/jupytercon.md

-### JupyterCon 2020 Call for Proposals Closes July 20
+### JupyterCon 2020 Call for Proposals Extended - Closes July 22

 JupyterCon 2020 will be held online, October 5-17.
 With over 700 unique users per month accessing NERSC through Jupyter it has become quite apparent that